 We view China's economic growth as complementary to the region's prosperity, and China's expanded role in the region can be complementary to the sustained U.S. strategic engagement in the Asia-Pacific.
 We and our partners in the region want China's rise to contribute to the stability and continued development of the region.
 As President Obama and Secretary Kerry have made very clear, we do not seek to contain China; to the contrary, we welcome the emergence of a stable, peaceful, and prosperous China.
-We believe all countries, and particularly emerging powers like China, should recognize the self-benefit of upholding basic rules and norms on which the international system is built; these are rules and norms that it continues to benefit from.
+We believe all countries, and particularly emerging powers like China, should recognize the self-benefit of upholding basic rules and norms on which the international system is built; these are rules and norms which China has participated in formulating and shaping, and they are rules and norms that it continues to benefit from.
 In this context, we are encouraging China to exercise restraint in dealing with its neighbors and show respect for universal values and international law both at home and abroad.